Shannon Miller (ice hockey)

-Shannon Miller (born November 17, 1963) served as the head coach of the Minnesota–Duluth Bulldogs women's ice hockey team from 1999 to 2015.
+Shannon Miller (born November 17, 1963) is a Canadian ice hockey coach, who previously served as the head coach of the Minnesota Duluth Bulldogs women's ice hockey team from 1999 to 2015.
 In addition, she was the head coach of the Canadian national women's hockey team which claimed gold at the 1997 IIHF World Women's Championships, along with the silver medal in ice hockey at the 1998 Winter Olympics.

 Playing career

 Miller played in the first Canadian national championships in 1982.
 Miller also refereed Canadian university hockey from 1982 to 1985.
 In 1985, she was a member of the Canadian Hockey Feminine Council and was president of the Southern Alberta Women’s Hockey League.
 She helped to form the first ever girls minor hockey association in Calgary in 1989.

 Coaching career

+Hockey Canada

 She was an assistant coach for Team Alberta at the 1991 Canada Winter Games.
-In June 2011, Miller was named the coaching mentor for the Russian senior national team in preparation for the 2014 Winter Olympics in Sochi, Russia.

-Hockey Canada

 In addition, she was an assistant coach for Team Canada at the 1992 and 1994 Women’s World Ice Hockey championships.